How to Install RGS Conduit: A Step-by-Step Professional Guide

 Service Entrance Conduit

-Due to its strength and durability, RGS is frequently specified as the service entrance conduit.
-It provides maximum protection for service-entrance conductors as they run from the weatherhead down to the meter base and into the main service panel, safeguarding the most critical part of a building’s electrical system.
+Due to its strength and durability, RMC is frequently specified as the service entrance conduit.
+It provides high protection for service-entrance conductors as they run from the weatherhead down to the meter base and into the main service panel, and it is a permitted wiring method for service-entrance conductors when installed per Article 230 requirements.

 Primary Sources for Code Compliance

 This article is based on best practices and the requirements of the National Electrical Code® (NEC).
-For official regulations, always consult the latest edition of the NEC (NFPA 70), published by the National Fire Protection Association (NFPA).
+For official regulations, always consult the latest edition of the NEC (NFPA 70), published by the National Fire Protection Association (NFPA), and follow the authority having jurisdiction directives.

 Related Resources from ExpertCE